atom-sw/fauxpy-experiments/first_round_selection/README.md

-Another file generated at this phase is [predicate_bug_info.json](predicate_bug_info.json) that show which bugs are predicate bugs.
+Another file generated at this phase is [predicate_bug_info.json](predicate_bug_info.json) that shows which bugs are predicate bugs.
 We use this file also at the metric computation phase.